aspect-hq/aspect-node-sdk/README.md

 const { assetId, taskId } = await client.assets.create({
     indexId: index.id,
     name: 'video.mp4',
-    file: '/path/to/video.mp4',
+    assetFile: '/path/to/video.mp4',
-    // url: 'https://example.com/video.mp4', can also optionally pass a url instead of file to assets.create
+    // assetUrl: 'https://example.com/video.mp4', can also optionally pass a url instead of file to assets.create
     saveOriginal: true, // Whether to store the original file
     features: ['transcription'] // Optional: specify which AI features to additionally run specifically for this asset (union with index default features)
 })